Bill Shuster: Elections to the House of Representatives

-Special election (2001)
+2001 special election to Congress

-After his father, Republican U.S. Congressman Bud Shuster, resigned from Congress in January 2001 following a strong rebuke from the House Ethics Committee for his relationship with a transportation lobbyist, Bill Shuster ran for Pennsylvania's 9th congressional district.
-On February 18, 2001, he won the Republican nomination with 59% of the vote, defeating State Representative Patrick Fleagle (32%) and Blair County Commissioner John Eichelberger (9%).
-On May 15, 2001, Shuster won the special election, defeating Democratic Centre County Commissioner Scott Conklin 52%–44%.
+After his father, Republican U.S. Congressman Bud Shuster, resigned from Congress on February 3, 2001, following a strong rebuke from the House Ethics Committee for his relationship with a transportation lobbyist, Bill Shuster ran in the special election to succeed him in the 9th congressional district.
+On February 18, 2001, he won the Republican nomination, receiving 69 out of 133 votes at the district convention, while State Representative Patrick Fleagle placed second with 38 votes and Blair County Commissioner John Eichelberger placed third with 10 votes.
+In the May 15, 2001, special election, Shuster defeated the Democratic nominee, Centre County Commissioner Scott Conklin, 52%–44%.
 Shuster won nine of the district's eleven counties.
 Conklin won Centre (58%) and Clearfield (55%).
-To date, it is the last time that a Democrat has come close to winning what has long been one of the most Republican districts in Pennsylvania.
+Conklin's performance was the strongest for a Democratic candidate until 2018, when Republican Congressman Dan Meuser won re-election with 59.8 percent of the vote.

 Bush era elections (2002, 2004, and 2006)

 In the redistricting after the 2000 Census, Centre County was taken out of the district while portions of Somerset, Cambria, Indiana, Fayette, and Cumberland Counties were added to the district.
 In November 2002, the district reverted to form, and Shuster won his first full term, defeating John R. Henry 71%–29%.

 Unlike 2002, Shuster was challenged in the 2004 Republican primary.
 He defeated businessman Michael DelGrosso 51%–49%.
 In November, he won re-election to his second full term, defeating Democrat Paul Politis 70%–30%, winning every county in the district.

 Shuster won re-election to his third full term in 2006, defeating Democrat Tony Barr 60%–40%.
 He lost only three counties: Clearfield, Cambria, and Fayette.